scvalex/ltc/docs/final.md

 although MySQL replication would be suitable for high-latency connections, it would not work over lossy ones.

+MySQL clustering works by replicating the data across multiple nodes, and making sure that changes on any node happen on all the other nodes as well.
+To achieve this, the clustered nodes need access to each other to ensure that none commit changes unless all of them do
+\citep{mysql:clustering-overview}.
+So, all the nodes need to be connected to the same low-latency network
+\citep{mysql:clustering-requirements}.

 ### NoSQL Data Stores

 ### Version Control Systems